agentsea/tide-ui/README.md

 ## Data

-The gathering of the data has two components:

-1. A process to capture screenshots of specific UI on various user stories.
-2. A process to annotate the elements in theses screenshots.

-For more information see [data/](./data/)
+UI-specific click-data can be captured in a process similar to the one outlined in [data/](./data/).
+For more info, see the instructions there.

 ## Training